p2panda/handbook/website/docs/learn/entries.md

 Where do we get these keys from?
 We can simply generate them ourselves without any central authority!

-To make sure we can create a key pair without anyone else accidentially creating the same we use cryptographically secure pseudorandom number generators (CSPRNG).
+To make sure we can create a key pair without anyone else accidentally creating the same we use cryptographically secure pseudorandom number generators (CSPRNG).
 These generators are usually given by every computer and help us with finding a very large, random number which very likely will not occur a second time in the world ever.

 A Digital Signature Algorithm defines how these random numbers are used to derive a Private Key and then a Public Key from it.